opendoor/pggen/README.md

 The generated struct for a postgres table is very similar to the generated struct for a query return value.
-Postgres does expose the nullability of table columns, so you don't have to worry about setting explicitly setting null flags for a table.
+Postgres does expose the nullability of table columns, so you don't have to worry about explicitly setting null flags for a table.

 If you had the DDL